thln2ejz/OS_Bash/README.md

 adb shell pm uninstall --user 0 com.swiftkey.swiftkeyconfigurator <br>
 adb shell pm uninstall --user 0 com.touchtype.swiftkey	<br>

-Possible FOSS replacements for essential apps (simply install these either from your linux command line interface, or on your phone by downloading/transfering apk files):
+Possible FOSS replacements for essential apps (simply install these either from your command line interface, or on your phone by downloading/transfering apk files and tapping on them):

 Simple lightweight apps for Dialer, Music-Player, Notes, File-Manager, Gallery, Flashflight, Clock, Voice-Recorder, Calculator, and Contacts can be obtained from https://github.com/SimpleMobileTools.

 The Contacts app in particular includes the ability to store contacts within the app without communicating with any other app, eg Telegram.
 The names of your contacts on Telegram will appear as specified by your contacts (and not as set by yourself in your phone's own contact list!).
 Note: SMS-Messenger, Camera, and Calendar apps from the above source are buggy and still under development.

-Additional basic apps:
+Other useful apps:

 <a href="https://f-droid.org/en/packages/com.fsck.k9/">K-9 Mail client*</a><br>
 <a href="https://f-droid.org/en/packages/com.gsnathan.pdfviewer/">Pdf Viewer Plus</a> (replaces Adobe)<br>
 <a href="https://f-droid.org/en/packages/com.termux/">Termux (terminal emulator)</a><br>
 Firefox beta: unlike beta, the stable android version does not allow about:config (cannot enable/disable java etc.) <br>

 \*K-9 Mail is a bit buggy over pop3 at least with a Yandex account (it crashes upon opening emails), but notification works well and allows setting a 6-line preview.
-Other app choices exist on F-Droid, Github, direct apk download, etc.; check project source code before downloading/installing an app or at least that it is visibile with a large active community behind it (> 5 developers).
+Other app choices exist on F-Droid, Github, direct apk download, etc.; check project source code before downloading/installing an app or at least that it is visibile and supported by a large active community (> 5 developers).

-With fewer apps and background processes, the battery will now last significantly longer. <br>
-You can turnoff automatic system update through Developer options -> Automatic system updates (turn off).
+You may turn off automatic system update through Developer options -> Automatic system updates (off).

-**Issues I could not solve**: default voice call volume in Huawei cannot be muted, only lowered to some minimum level!
+**Issues not solved**: default voice call volume in Huawei cannot be muted, only lowered to some minimum level.
 Also, Huawei's Settings -> Sound allows volume control for Ringtone, Media, and Alarms, but not for Calls!
 Installing 3rd party apps will not override this (as soon as you leave the muted setting, it immediately reverts back to minimum level).